 Yes you can.
 Blueberries, raspberries, and apples are my favorites.
 You can get creative and make your favorite combo!

-If it can’t, just add it in after pressure cooking (and after thickening, if you are doing that step.).
+If it can't be cooked, just add it in after pressure cooking (and after thickening, if you are doing that step.).

 Instant Pot Blueberry Jam